ki-editor/ki-editor/keybindings.md

 - `g`: **G**it hunks
 - `q`: Latest **q**uickfixes (local mode only)

+You might wonder how finding for local LSP objects is useful, they are useful because local objects can be used with multicursor;
+For example, placing the cursor on all references of a variable in the current file.

 ## Multicursor mode

 In this mode, you can edit the cursors: